mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 Following the Gaussian model, observations are assumed to be similar up to intermediate distances, showing just a gentle increase in semi-variance.
-Then, the semi-variance increases dramatically wihtin just a few distance units up to the sill, which is again approached asymtotically.
+Then, the semi-variance increases dramatically within just a few distance units up to the sill, which is again approached asymtotically.
 The model can be used to simulate very sudden and sharp changes in the variable at a specific distance,